 The Programme is supported by the generosity of the Phillip and Patricia Frost Philanthropic Foundation.
 The first Frost scholars from Israel began their studies in October 2015, joining a cohort of Frost scholars from Florida.
-For more information about the Frost Scholarship for students from Florida, see the Frost Scholarship (Florida) page.
-Over the next four years, the Frost Scholarship Programme will continue to offer four scholarships each year to students from Israel.
+The Frost Scholarship Programme (Israel) will continue to offer four scholarships each year until 2019.

-The scholarship will cover 100% of University and college fees and grant for living costs of £14,296.
+The scholarship will cover 100% of course fees and a grant for living costs (of at least £14,777).
 Awards are made for the full duration of your fee liability for the agreed course.

-Decisions have now been made and successful applicants have been notified.
+Decisions are expected to be made by the end of April 2019.
+If you have not heard from us by this time, then please assume that your application has been unsuccessful.
 Due to the volume of applications we receive, we regret that we are unable to contact unsuccessful applicants individually or provide feedback on applications.

 MSc Archaeological Science

 MSc Global Health Science and Epidemiology